becheran/smock/README.md

 The intention of *smock* is to simplify the process of manually mocking interfaces.
 The tool focused on the following features:

-- No additional libraries required
-- Work with `go:generate` annotation without much configuration
-- Can be used as a [library of a project](#library-tool) or as a [standalone tool](#standalone-tool)
+- Can be used as a [library of a project](#library-tool) or as a [standalone tool](#standalone-tool) using `go generate`
+- No boilerplate code such as `gomock.Controller` required to use the mock objects
-- Keep type information when writing `Do` or `Return` blocks of mock object
+- Keep type information of input and return parameter when using the test doubles
 - Clear and intuitive interface for mocked objects.
 No unnecessary info provided.
 For example there is no `Return` expression for mocked functions that do not return a value.
 - Fast parsing and generation
 - No complex builtin assertion capabilities.
 Though, allow them to be added if needed for specific tests